youssefghammem/Books-DataBase/README.md

-Implement a book database as a WebSharper client-server application that allows users to:
+I implemenedt a book database as a WebSharper client-server application that allows users to:

 Enter and store books by providing their title, author, and year published.